Performance Analysis: Discovering Semi-Markov Models From Event Logs: Introduction

-\emph{Process mining}~\cite{Aalst16} offers various methods to analyze information systems' event logs.
-These methods include: (1)~\emph{automatic process discovery} aimed at learning process models from event logs: these models generalize and visualize process behavior so it can be easier analyzed by end users, (2)~\emph{conformance checking} that finds discrepancies between process models (expected system's behavior) and event logs (real system's behavior), and (3)~\emph{performance analysis} based on event logs that is applied to find bottlenecks, and assess and predict the overall performance of the system.
-These different types of methods can be combined and applied together.
-This paper combines automatic process discovery and performance analysis by studying performance characteristics of discovered process models and relating them to the real execution times recorded in the event logs.
+\emph{Process mining}~\cite{Aalst16} offers various methods to analyze event logs from information systems, which record process activities along with their timestamps.
+These methods include: (1)~\emph{automatic process discovery}, which aims at learning process models from event logs; these models generalize and visualize process behavior, making it easier for end users to analyze the processes, (2) \emph{conformance checking}, which identifies discrepancies between process models (expected system behavior) and event logs (actual system behavior), and (3) \emph{performance analysis}, which uses event logs to identify bottlenecks as well as assess and predict the overall performance of the system.

+This paper integrates automatic process discovery and performance analysis by studying performance characteristics of the discovered process models and relating them to the actual execution times recorded in the event logs.

 Among different performance characteristics, \emph{overall process execution time} (the time from start of the process to its completion) is of particular interest, because, if detailed enough, it provides analysts with valuable insight into process execution and can assist in process optimization.
 Several methods for the analysis of process execution times have been proposed in process mining.
 However, these methods are either based on simulation of the discovered stochastic models~\cite{solti-predict-simulation,ROGGESOLTI20151,vandenabeele2022enhancing,ROZINAT2009305,CAMARGO2020113284} or predict the remaining time~\cite{VANDERAALST2011450,10.1007/978-3-642-13094-6_5,context-aware} relating the current state of the process to the corresponding state in the event log.
-The first group of approaches relies on model simulations, which could be time consuming and lack interpretability, and the second group of performance analysis techniques cannot be applied if the process model is modified, because these approa ches solely rely on event logs.
-In this paper, we propose \emph{general solutions} for \emph{stochastic performance analysis} without resorting to simulations, and offer tools for further optimizations by allowing modification and analysis of the discovered stochastic process models.
+The first group of approaches relies on model simulations, which could be non-deterministic and lack interpretability, and the second group of performance analysis techniques cannot be applied if the process model is modified, because these approaches solely rely on event logs.
+In this paper, we propose \emph{general solutions} for \emph{stochastic performance analysis} without resorting to simulations, and offer tools for further optimizations by allowing modification and analysis of the discovered stochastic process~models.
+For a detailed consideration of the related work please refer to~\autoref{sec:rel_work}.